Welcome Puppies and Kittens, and All New Pets!

 We want to get to know your new pet.
 We also want to catch any medical, nutritional, or behavioral issues quickly before they become frustrating challenges.

 At every new pet visit, we take a photo of your adorable fur baby for his or her patient file.
-We give you a notebook full of good information and helpful resources.
-Many AHBC pet parents use this notebook to keep their pet’s records neat and organized.
+We give you a notebook full of helpful information and resources.
+Our pet parents love it!
+Find out why the AHBC notebook is special.

 Request an appointment online or call us at (919) 544-2226.